ali-609/ROS_on_Docker/README.md

-    APT_LIST File (Optional): You can create an apt_list.txt file in the same directory as the script to specify additional apt packages you want to install in the Docker container.
+APT_LIST File: You can add apt packages to apt_list.txt file in the same directory as the script to specify additional packages you want to install in the Docker container.
 Each package should be on a separate line.
 The script will read this file and install the listed packages.

 ## Troubleshooting